preritasaini1/AI_Quality_Assurance/README.md

 ## 📄 License

-This project is open-source for hackathon/demo purposes.
-For commercial use, please contact the author.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software for personal or commercial purposes.
+See the [LICENSE](LICENSE) file for more details.

 ---